The Power of Compensatory Skills: Navigating Life’s Obstacles

 Some goals are still obtainable.
 We often over estimate our skills.
 However, we can compensate for lack of skill by doubling effort.
 What we thought would would be easy may be difficult.
 We can continue forward but must do so with a little more gusto to compensate for our lack in skill.
 Basically, effort may serve as a compensatory skill.

 This is considered a direct compensation.
 The person devotes themself to strengthening their weakness.
 The poor man becomes wealthy.
 The ignorant becomes learned.
-The uncoordinated becomes an athlete (1926).
+The uncoordinated becomes an athlete (Vaughan,1926).
 Sometimes, we might discover in the face of a challenge that a specific goal really isn’t as important to life satisfaction as we previously thought.

 Change Expectations

-Compensating for Lacking Ability
+Compensating for Lack of Ability

 We are blessed in different realms.
 We are cursed in other realms.
 Whether from biological inheritance or childhood exposures, we emerge into adulthood with a set of strengths and weaknesses.
 Compensatory skills allow us to navigate a life path that best suits this imbalance.
 When weakness in one area prevents successful completion of a task, we can shift, draw from a strength, and continue in a slightly different, or a radical departure from the originally intended path.
 Our strengths compensate for our weaknesses.

-Ralph Waldo Emerson wrote that “for everything you have missed, you have gained something else; and for everything you gain, you lose something” (2012).
+Compensating behavior is actions that make amends for lack in personal characteristics or skills, allowing for a sense of satisfaction even when obstacles block successful attainment of initial goals.
+Ralph Waldo Emerson wrote that, “For everything you have missed, you have gained something else; and for everything you gain, you lose something” (Emerson, 2012).
 The natural law of balance implies sometimes we must compensate for where we lack with areas where we are strong.

 When Compensatory Skills Harm

-While compensations may be adaptive, some times they harm.
+While compensations may be adaptive, sometimes they harm.
 We may relieve psychic pressure through compensating defenses.
 We may initially acknowledge a weakness but relieve the cognitive dissonance through harmful means.
 Instead of addressing the weakness, or finding new ways of personal fulfillment, we distract, we distort, or we ignore.

 For example, we discover after marriage that we lack in interpersonal skills, preventing intimacy.
 A healthy compensation would be to develop skills or finding ways to connect utilizing other strengths.
 However, many compensate for the weakness by achieving satisfaction in other ways.
 In this case, the husband or wife may choose to find satisfaction through a series of clandestine, superficial affairs.
 This mode of compensation, in this instance, may significantly cause hurt.